zaiisao/Documentation/en/Video/web_prepare.md

 > Agora Web SDK 2.5 also supports Chrome 49 on Windows XP.

-2. Connect to the specified ports and whitelist domains as described in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
+2. Open the ports and whitelist the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
 3. Understand the limitations in [Known Issues](../../en/Video/release_web_video.md) and [FAQ](https://docs.agora.io/en/2.4.1/faq/faq/web).

 ## Creating an Agora Account and Getting an App ID